 How to get to Kosovo?

 Recently there are more and more low cost flights to the Balkans – you can fly directly to Pristina from Germany, France, Hungary, Switzerland or England (I paid 60€/return from Berlin to Pristina in May 2016) or you can get to Skopje, Macedonia and take the bus to Kosovo – it’s super easy!

 Public transport in Kosovo

-To my great surprise the public transport in Kosovo was excellent.
-There are frequent and cheap buses between cities, there might not be the most comfortable ones but decent enough to survive the 2-3 hours journey.
 At the bus stations you will have no problems with finding the right bus as each destination has a dedicated platform – if it’s not written anywhere people will point you to the right place before you even ask them for help!
-Just keep in mind that sometimes the last bus leaves rather early, around 6pm.
-Here are the prices of tickets in May 2016: Prizren – Gjakova 2,50€; Gjakova – Peja 2,50€; Peja – Prizren 4€; Prizren-Pristina 3€, Pristina – Mitrovica 2€.

 Where to stay in Kosovo

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 20.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
-If you don't want to miss new posts sign up to my newsletter!
+Also be sure to join 30.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
+If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!